Sports bra chafing

 I am training for a half marathon and am experiencing chafing from my sports bra on my sternum area.
 I have tried using Vaseline, band aids, etc. to prevent it, but nothing seems to work.
 Any suggestions?

 Ouch — sorry to hear that your sports bra is rubbing you the wrong way!
 This seems to be a common problem for runners and exercisers, as indicated by the number of products on the market meant to prevent chafing.
 Chafing is caused by sweating and rubbing on the sweaty skin, and prevention can begin even before your lace up your running shoes.
 The four key steps in doing so include:

-Staying dry: Sprinkle talcum powder, cornstarch, or potato starch on your easily-chafed body parts in order to soak up the sweat.
+Staying dry: Try a little sprinkle of talcum powder, cornstarch, or potato starch on your easily-chafed body parts in order to soak up the sweat.
 You could also look for an anti-chafing powder in your local sports store.
-Go easy on the anti-perspirant though, because that can make things even sticker.
+You may have to experiment a little here — each person's skin is different.
+Talcum powder, for example, may work for you, but for some, it can make chafing worse.
+Go easy on the anti-perspirant, too, because that can make things even sticker.

 Staying slick: Using a lubricant, such as hand cream or body butter to keep body parts gliding easily past each other.
 Because you mentioned that Vaseline hasn't been working for you, you could also try some of the new gel-based products formulated especially for walkers, joggers, and runners.
 Look for a formula that is non-greasy, non-staining, and dries quickly.